Be Consistent on Social Media when Job Searching

 Post to your networks on a regular basis.
 Having a consistent and regular voice online can help bolster your personality as perceived by others.

 Ask for feedback from friends and colleagues/professional contacts.
-Sometimes what may be perceived as an inconsistency may be a mistake or even a personality quirk that can be hard to spot.
-Getting outside feedback can be valuable.
+Sometimes what may be perceived as an inconsistency may just be a mistake or a personality quirk that can be hard to spot.
+Getting outside feedback is valuable.
 Perhaps you only wear jeans and T-shirts but are an executive at a company.
 Although you may not be willing to change your style, you can play it up as a personality trait.